 [caption id="attachment_3624" align="alignleft" width="368" caption="Native youth spent the day expressing their creativity by writing songs and playing music together."]

 Wednesday April 4, 2012 was the kickoff of a series of youth events in the Missoula, Montana area.
-Conscious Alliance teamed up with the Missoula County Public Schools, Zoo City Apparel, and King Elephant band members Joey Running Crane & Tyson Ballew to conduct the Storytelling Through Music Workshop.
-The event included about 25 native male and female youth in the 6th-8th grades.
+Conscious Alliance teamed up with the Missoula County Public Schools, Zoo City Apparel, and King Elephant band members Joey Running Crane & Tyson Ballew to conduct the Storytelling Through Music Workshop

 The day started off with introductions and a discussion about favorite songs and artists.
 Favorites were anyone from Adele to Drake.
 Throughout the day the youth were engaged in different activities such as working in small groups and writing personalized songs.
 The youth had the opportunity to actually play the musical instruments provided by Joey and Tyson.

 The Storytelling Through Music Workshop ended with an in-depth conversation lead by Joey about utilizing music to deal with growing up on the reservation, not fitting in, and being Native American.
 The relation to this story was very apparent and visible with the youth.